WHAT CAUSES STROKES?

 MIGRAINE HEADACHES

-Women who suffer from migraines accompanied by visual disturbances such as flashing dots or blind spots (known as “aura”) can be up to 10 times more likely to suffer a stroke, depending on other risk factors.
+Women who suffer from frequent migraines accompanied by visual disturbances such as flashing dots or blind spots (known as “aura”) can be up to 10 times more likely to suffer a stroke, depending on other risk factors.

 HYPERTENSION (HIGH BLOOD PRESSURE)